ToshioCP/Gtk4-tutorial/gfm/sec4.md

 ### GtkLabel

-We made an window and show it on the screen in the previous section.
+We made a window and show it on the screen in the previous section.
 Now we go on to the next topic, widgets in the window.
 The simplest widget is GtkLabel.
 It is a widget with a string in it.